DermaCon-IN: A Multi-concept Annotated Dermatological Image Dataset of Indian Skin Disorders for Clinical AI Research: Dataset Overview and Statistics

-The visual descriptors of skin lesions annotated in DermaCon-IN follow an established dermatological vocabulary commonly used by clinicians to describe skin lesions in line with extant clinical literature~\cite{bolognia2017dermatology}.
+annotated in DermaCon-IN follow an established dermatological vocabulary commonly used by clinicians to describe skin lesions in line with extant clinical literature~\cite{bolognia2017dermatology}.
 Inspired by frameworks~\cite{daneshjou2022skincon} previously validated in dermatology AI literature, we consulted board-certified dermatologists to select clinically meaningful descriptors aligned with disease patterns frequently encountered in Indian outpatient settings.
 Rather than assigning fixed concepts per disease category, each image was independently annotated, reflecting the realistic variability in lesion appearance across patients, body regions, and skin types.
 Statistical analysis in Figure~\ref{fig:ChordDiagrams} of concept-disease correlations validated this flexible annotation strategy that supports concept-supervised learning approaches.
-Details of Descriptors utilised for annotation are provided in Datasheet (Supplementary Material).
+Details of Descriptors utilized for annotation are provided in the Datasheet (Supplementary Material).

 \paragraph{Anatomical Site annotations:} We retain full views of affected anatomical regions wherever feasible.
 Partial cropping is applied in cases when identifiable facial features are present, in line with ethical guidelines to ensure patient privacy while preserving anatomical context reflecting how skin conditions are typically encountered in practice.
 This anatomical framing allows models to learn spatial priors: for instance, tinea capitis typically affects the scalp, while palmoplantar keratoderma appears on the palms and soles.